-I have lived within a 15 minute drive of the Great Salt Lake for my entire life.
+I have lived within a 15 minute drive of the Great Salt Lake for most of my life.
 To many, the lake is dead, stinky, wasteland full of insects and mud.
 To some, it's a source of income through mineral extraction, out of sight and out of mind from laws and regulations.
-To the Nɨwɨ (Goshute)...
+To the Nɨwɨ...
 Continue Reading →

 As I prepare to type this artist statement on my big screen, I notice I have already checked my little screen 3 times with no logical reason.
-I estimate that by age 25, I will have spent a full year of my life staring at screens for entertainment, work, background noise, and a quick fix...
+I estimate that at age 25, I have spent a full year of my life staring at screens for entertainment, work, background noise, and a quick fix for...
 Continue Reading →